tgargula/AGH/README.md

 ```sh
 git push origin toCode
 ```
 PS.
-I have changed username recently, so if old settings does not work, go to your local repository and type:
+I have changed username recently, so if old settings do not work anymore, go to your local repository and type:
 ```sh
 git remote set-url origin https://github.com/tgargula/AGH.git
 ```